-1. It has been commented, rightly, that it is not possible to have sensible research questions right at the beginning of a piece of work – the right questions to ask only become clear after research has been carried out and material from it thought through and analysed.
-But in spite of this, cohort after cohort of new postgraduate students and other researchers are terrorised on an annual basis by being told at the point that they start that they have to devise research questions!
-They are smart enough to realise that they will know the right questions at the end, but don’t have a clue when they start; unfortunately, too few of the people who devise research training programs seem to know this.
+1. It has been commented, rightly, that it is not possible to specify sensible research questions right at the start of a piece of work – the right questions to ask only become clear after research has been carried out and material from it thought about and analysis has begun.
+But in spite of this, cohort after cohort of new researchers are terrorised on an annual basis by being told right at the point that they start that they have to devise research questions!
+But what they all realise is that they will know what the right questions are only much later in the process.

-3. In general, research question within research training programs seem to consist of lists, a list of things that the researcher wants to know, but with these, if not entirely separate from each other, then still not cumulative nor fully integrated.
-This is not because the people concerned are daft or have a bad piece of research on hand, but that this exercise is almost invariably carried out in a mechanistic ‘if I really have to’ kind of way, to fulfil the formal requirements, rather than as a good way of sorting out some important things in a way that will be productive.
+3. In general, the research questions that are formulated consist of lists of things that the researcher wants to know, but with these more formal kinds of research questions, if not entirely separate from each other, then still not cumulative nor fully integrated.
+This is not because the people concerned have a bad piece of research on hand, but that this exercise is often carried out in a mechanistic ‘if I really have to’ kind of way, to fulfil formal requirements from supervisors and Graduate Schools or from mentors, rather than being used as a way of sorting out some important things in a way that will be productive.

-4. However, it is possible even at the start of a research project to devise set of interlocking questions or areas of work which taken together will help achieve the desired goal of the research.
-It involves thinking through what the goal is – what the researcher wants to know when the research is completed – and then devising a set of aims which when achieved will mean that the goal has been realised.
-An example, as ever, will help convey what is meant here.
+4. However, it is possible, even at the start of a research project, to devise set of interlocking questions or areas of work which taken together will help achieve the desired goal of the research.
+Devising this involves thinking through what the goal is – what the researcher wants to know when the research is completed – and then formulating a set of aims which when achieved will mean that the goal has been realised.
+An example will help convey what is meant here.

-A. A Norbert Elias inspired account of the historical comparative aspects of the changing roles of Protestantism in a number of countries
+A. An Elias-inspired account of the historical comparative aspects of the changing roles of Protestantism in a number of countries.

-B. A documentary analysis of written biographies and autobiographies of clergyman linked to an investigation of how these have come to stand as the authorised collective memory
+B. A documentary analysis of the published biographies and autobiographies of a number of clergymen, investigating how these have come to stand as the authorised collective memory.

-D. A narrative analysis of oral accounts given in project research by former and perhaps also current clergy women and men
+D. A narrative analysis of oral accounts provided in a set of unstructured conversational-style interviews with former and current clergy women and men.

-E. An ethnographic account of the clergy role, either in the form of a retrospective ethnography (based on records of past experience), an ethnography (currently carried out), or an autoethnography (focusing on the researcher as central).
+E. An ethnographic account of the clergy role, either in the form of a retrospective ethnography (based on records of past experience), or an autoethnography (focusing on the researcher as central).

-7. These are five rather different formulations of my friend’s core research interest – and there could have been more.
+8. These are five formulations of my friend’s research interests and they look very different.
 They turn the research kaleidoscope in different directions and give rise to different ways of seeing, different methodologies, and different methods and analytical tools.
-The most important aspect of this concerns the different ways of seeing – these are all connected, but they envisage what the ‘It’ is in different ways, and they lead to very different programs of activity.
-They have been written here in the way that highlights this by picking out that some are documentary analysis based, some involve historical research, others are narrative inquiry or ethnographic in basis and so on.
+They involve different ways of seeing the ‘same’ thing – they are all connected, but they envisage what the ‘It’ is in different ways, and they lead to very different programs of activity.
+They have been written here in the way that highlights this by picking out the fact that some are explored using documentary analysis, or historical-comparative research, or narrative inquiry or ethnographic.

-8. Now play with the ‘It’, in the sense of following through with each of the formulations that a brainstorming session comes up with, by asking some fairly straightforward questions about each of them.
-These concerns such things as, what kind of data or evidence they require, how it would be produced or gathered or found, how much of it would be necessary and sufficient, how it might be analysed, what bodies of theoretical or other ideas might be helpful for this particular way of envisaging ‘It’.
+9. Now play with the ‘It’, in the sense of following through with each of these formulations (produced in a brainstorming session) by asking some fairly straightforward questions about each of them.
+These concerns such things as, what kind of data or evidence they require, how it would be produced or gathered or found, how much of it would be needed to be sufficient, how it might be analysed, what bodies of theoretical or other ideas might be helpful for this particular way of envisaging ‘It’.
 And it’s also worth remembering that these different versions of ‘It’ are not necessarily mutually exclusive and that elements of them can be mixed and matched.

-9. What appears above is a list in the form of a set of bullet points.
-Although there is a connection, the different things on the list are neither integrated nor cumulative.
-This is the point at which to return to the earlier comment about the relationship between goals and aims, between the ‘It’ that a researcher wants to know about, and the things they need to achieve that will enable this.
+10. What appears above is a list in the form of some bullet-points.
+Although there is a connection between them, the different things on the list are neither integrated nor cumulative.
+This is the point at which to return to the comment earlier about the relationship between goals and aims, between the ‘It’ that a researcher wants to know about, and the things they need to achieve that will enable this.
 So another example to put some flesh to the bones here.

-10. Contemplating the first bullet point, this was quickly ruled out because taking my friend away from the experiences of clergy and putting the emphasis instead on something larger and more abstract.
-They then began working through what was involved if they pursued the second bullet point version of my friend’s ‘It’.
+11. Contemplating the first bullet-point, this was quickly ruled out because it would take my friend away from investigating the experiences of clergy and put the emphasis instead on something larger and more abstract.
+They then began working through what was involved if they were to pursue the second bullet-point version of ‘It’.

-12. So which of them would give greater access to the ‘It’ that my friend wants to know about?
-Sketching all of this out on large sheets of paper, s/he decided that it’s the accounts of ‘ordinary clergy now’ in a power/knowledge relation to published accounts in autobiographies and memoirs (not biographIes) that is the central concern.
+13. So which of these would come closest to the ‘It’ that my friend wants to know about?
+Sketching all of this out on large sheets of paper, s/he decided that it is the accounts of ‘ordinary clergy now’ in a power/knowledge relation to published accounts in autobiographies and memoirs (not biographIes) that is the central concern.
 In shorthand, this can be formulated as the relationship between the accounts of ordinary clergy and super clergy.

-13. Cutting a long story short, this was worked out on some large sheets of paper to arrive at a goal and a set of aims to achieve it along the following lines:
+14. Cutting a long story short, this was then worked out on some large sheets of paper to arrive at a goal and a set of aims to achieve it along the following lines: